influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/guides/scheduled-downtime.md

 > You only need to create files for hosts or hostgroups that will be offline.

 The contents of the file should contain one or more key-value pairs.
-The key being the field or tag key that will be set on each matching record, and the value being the field or tag value that will be set on matching records.
+The key being the field or tag key that will be set on each matching point, and the value being the field or tag value that will be set on matching points.

 For this example, set the `maintenance` field to `true`.
 Each of the source files will look like the following: